Advent is one of the major seasons celebrated by most Christian churches in the Western tradition.

 What is Advent?

-The Advent season is a four week period celebrated on each successive Sunday leading up to Christmas.
+The Advent season is four Sundays preceding Christmas.
 It usually starts on the fourth Sunday before Christmas.
-Most Christians observe this holiday season as a time of expectant waiting and preparation.
-This season is both the celebration of the Nativity of Christ at Christmas and the return of Christ at the Second Coming.
+Most Christians observed this holiday season as a time of expectant waiting and preparation.
+This season is both the celebration of the Nativity of Christ and His return.
 Advent for Western Christianity is the beginning of the liturgical year.